DIY Pond filter

 Rocks the home for the beneficial bacteria

-You can use any type of rock. i like to use scoria or lava rock as it light weight, cheap and has plenty of pockets for beneficial bacteria.
+You can use any type of rock.
+I like to use scoria or lava rock as it light weight, cheap and has plenty of pockets for beneficial bacteria.

 Bacteria is a very robust and highly adaptable.
 Whatever rocks you choose there’s bacteria strains that will colonise and thrive.